 In Sky Climb you try to reach the sky by any means necessary.
 To help you, you can grab and place objects in the air.
 Some objects fall however and require a bit more thinking to use properly.
 You can also jump and use a "force jump" which is sort of like a rocket jump from old-school shooters, where you are blasted backwards and able to clear larger gaps and heights.

-The gameplay is structered like an arcade game, with fixed independant levels, a set goal and time tracking, to try and achieve your best time.
-I ran out of time unfortunately but also wanted to add challenges, for example “no force jumping”, “time limit” and “you only place once”.
+The gameplay is structured like an arcade game, with fixed independent levels, a set goal and time tracking, to try and achieve your best time.
+I ran out of time unfortunately but also wanted to add challenges, for example "no force jumping", "time limit" and "you only place once".

 (Original text taken from an old blog post from 2016-03-22)

 A bit more than a week ago I participated in the Unreal Engine 4 monthly game jam (March 2016).
 I decided to go solo to better manage my time and get some game design practice as well as some more experience with the engine.

 As with most game jams, all participants started out with a common theme.
 The theme for this month was "The Sky is the Limit", chosen and inspired by the impressive Vulkan demo running on mobile.
 My resulting product was a game I decided to name Sky Climb.

 Sky Climb is a first-person game where your goal is to reach the sky.
 Mechanically speaking, this means that for each level your goal is to touch a checkered plane positioned above you.
 To help you reach the goal you can grab and place various objects, some of which can be fixed in the air and others which fall.
 You can also use what I call a "force jump" which is similar to a rocket jump from old-school fps games.
 It pushes you backwards from your viewing direction and is useful to reach higher areas or jump large gaps.

 All assets of the game, except for music/sound, the fonts, a few icons, and the sky sphere, were made entirely by me during the jam period.